Wade-Possible/my-first-web/README.md

 # Bugs
 When I uploaded my website through Github I notes that the CSS was not correctly linked to the HTML and hade to correct that.
-I later noticed that the loading time of the website was not up to standards very slown, ran it through Chromes lighthouse and the results for performance was 43 for the desktop version and the mobile version was....

 # Validator Testing
 * HTML
   * No errors where returned when passing through the offical W3C validator
 * CSS
   * No errors where found when passing through the official (Jigsaw) validator
 * Accessibility
   * Only the performance was not good enough when running Chromes lighthouse for both mobile and desktop

    * Desktop

 ![image](https://github.com/Wade-Possible/my-first-web/assets/137451269/4eee5697-e59b-427d-90d0-d2469b53319d)

    * Mobile

 ![image](https://github.com/Wade-Possible/my-first-web/assets/137451269/3e60506a-28c0-4e79-9a6c-57228c293f3a)